 1. Molecular Recombination

-Soon after the rediscovery of Mendel's work in 1900, it was found that alleles at different genes sometimes tend to be inherited together.
+Soon after the rediscovery of Mendel’s work in 1900, it was found that alleles at different genes sometimes tend to be inherited together.
 This phenomenon of linkage could be used to identify the linear order of genes on a chromosome.
-A diploid parent that is heterozygous at two genes, A and B: one genome carries alleles ab, and the other, AB.
-The fraction of recombinant gametes (Ab and aB) that are passed on can be measured by crossing to a true-breeding stock, If the genes are on different chromosomes, then this fraction is cAB = 50%.
-If they are closely linked on the same chromosome, then cAB is small, and measures the probability of a cross-over between the two genes; by measuring rates of recombination between multiple alleles, their order on the chromosome can be determined; for example, if three genes lie close together, in the order ABC, then we expect that cAC = cAB + cBC.
-This relationship is not exact, because there can be multiple crossovers in an interval: an even number will yield a non-recombinant gamete, whilst an odd number will produce a recombinant gamete.
-If cross-overs occur independently, then the chance of observing an "effective" recombination between A and C is the chance that there is an effective recombination between A and B, but not between B and C, and vice versa: thus, cAC = cAB(1-cBC) + (1-cAB)cBC.
-Thus, genes A, Z that are far apart on the same chromosome may appear to be unlinked (i.e., cAZ ~ 50%), but can be shown to be linked by mapping the genes in-between.
-Distances on the genetic map are measured in centiMorgan, with 1 cM corresponding to a 1% probability of cross-over; 1 Morgan is 100 cM.
+A diploid parent that is heterozygous at two genes, A and B; one genome carries alleles ab, and the other, AB.
+The fraction of recombinant gametes (Ab and aB) that are passed on can be measured by crossing to a true-breeding stock.
+If the genes are on different chromosomes, this fraction is cAB = 50%.
+If they are closely linked on the same chromosome, then cAB is small, and measures the probability of a crossover between the two genes; by measuring rates of recombination between multiple alleles, one can determine their order on the chromosome; for example, if three genes lie close together, in the order ABC, then we expect that cAC = cAB + cBC.
+This relationship is not exact, because there can be multiple crossovers in an interval; an even number will yield a nonrecombinant gamete, while an odd number will produce a recombinant gamete.
+If crossovers occur independently, then the chance of observing an “effective” recombination between A and C is the chance of an effective recombination between A and B, but not between B and C, and vice versa: thus, cAC = cAB(1 – cBC) + (1 – cAB)cBC.
+Thus, genes A, Z that are far apart on the same chromosome may appear to be unlinked (i.e., cAZ ~ 50%), but can be shown to be linked by mapping the genes between them.
+Distances on the genetic map are measured in centiMorgan, with 1 cM corresponding to a 1% probability of crossover; 1 Morgan is 100 cM.

 The most important finding of classical genetics was that this linear genetic map corresponded to the linear arrangement of the chromosomes.
-Genetic mapping of model organisms, especially Drosophila, become ever more detailed, ultimately identifying the location of mutations within genes.
+Genetic mapping of model organisms, especially Drosophila, became ever more detailed, ultimately identifying the location of mutations within genes.
 Once the genetics of bacteria and their viruses was established in the 1950s, it was possible to map large numbers of mutations very precisely; by the mid-1960s, the order of mutations in the genetic map was shown to be the same as their order in the protein sequence, thus identifying the physical basis of the abstract alleles that had been mapped by classical genetics.

 At the molecular level, the primary function of recombination is to repair double-stranded breaks in the DNA.
-If both strands of the double helix are broken, then accurate repair is only possible if the broken strands can be aligned with an intact homologue, and the missing information copied across.
-An intermediate structure is formed, which can either be resolved into the two original strands, or can lead to a cross-over (figure 1).
-In either case, a small segment is copied from one fragment to the other, leading to gene conversion: any heterozygous sites within the segment will be "converted" into a homozygote.
-Molecular recombination is crucial for the repair of double-stranded breaks, and is remarkably efficient: if human cells in tissue culture are irradiated with ultra-violet light, their chromosomes are broken into many separate fragments, and yet such extreme damage can be almost perfectly repaired.
+If both strands of the double helix are broken, accurate repair is possible only if the broken strands can be aligned with an intact homologue, and the missing information copied across.
+An intermediate structure is formed, which can either be resolved into the two original strands, or lead to a crossover (figure 1).
+In either case, a small segment is copied from one fragment to the other, leading to gene conversion: any heterozygous sites within the segment will be “converted” into a homozygote.
+Molecular recombination is crucial for the repair of double-stranded breaks, and remarkably efficient: if human cells in tissue culture are irradiated with ultraviolet light, their chromosomes are broken into many separate fragments, yet such extreme damage can be almost perfectly repaired.

 <~?~TN: IV.4 FIGURE 1 ABOUT HERE>